-As a learning-centered college.
-Tompkins Cortland is strongly committed to building on strengths to achieve student success.
+As a learning-centered college, Tompkins Cortland is strongly committed to building on strengths to achieve student success.
 Our students study both full-time and part-time, and the college is a leader in online education.
 The college operates extension centers in Ithaca and Cortland.
 The College is extensively involved in our community.
 The College provides contract training for most major employers and provides an array of non-credit workshops designed to build skills relating to computers, leadership and supervision, personal growth, and many other areas.

 As a community college, we offer credit-based Associate degrees, Certificates, and Microcredentials.
 These are described below.
-Articulations allow for seamless transfer within the SUNY system.
-We have partnerships with SUNY Delhi and Keuka College to allow students to earn Bachelor degrees in specified programs at those colleges without leaving our campus.
-We also have a 2+4 agreement with University at Buffalo's Pharmacy School to allow students to complete their first 2 years at TC3 before continuing into UB's PharmD program.
+Articulations allow for seamless transfer throughout the SUNY system.
+In addition, we have a 2+4 agreement with University at Buffalo's Pharmacy School that allows students to complete their first 2 years at TC3 before continuing into UB's PharmD program, as well as agreements for transfer into SUNY Upstate Medical for a variety of health profession pathways.